2023 Solar Incentives Guide for Forest, VA - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
-A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a specific percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.

 State & Local Solar Incentives